What’s the Role of Financial Planning in Retirement?

 - Longevity: Living a long, happy life is the ultimate goal—and you want to make sure your finances can go the distance.

-That’s always important, whether you’re still working or approaching retirement.
+Whether you’re still working or approaching retirement, a big part of financial planning is figuring out ways to give yourself more control.
 Having a financial professional by your side can make all the difference—and allow you to enjoy your retirement with less stress.

-CFP disclosure: Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™ and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board's initial and ongoing certification requirements
+CFP disclosure: Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER® and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board's initial and ongoing certification requirements.